 DNA (or partial DNA) from the species homo sapiens."
 1

 The term "partial" DNA may be confusing.
-It relates to sex cells -- an ovum from the woman or one very lucky spermatozoon out of many tens of millions of spermatozoa supplied by the man.
+It relates to sex cells -- an ovum from the woman or one very lucky spermatozoon out of many tens of millions of spermatozoa supplied by the man during a sexual encounter.
 Each has 23 chromosomes.
 After the fertilization/conception process concludes, the resultant pre-embryo normally contains 23 chromosome pairs.

-The above definition would accept as human life: ova,
+The above definition would accept the following as human life: ova,

 spermatozoa, zygotes, embryos, fetuses, newborns, infants, children, all the way to elderly people.
 It would also include a breast cancer cell, a

-living hair follicle, and a recent skin scraping, etc. Some forms of human life, like an individual ovum
+living hair follicle, and the contents of a recent skin scraping, etc. Some forms of human life, like an individual ovum

 or a spermatozoon, are rarely considered to be of value, except by couples having